eddins/hornjourney/content/post/2023/problem-solving/index.md

 A few days later, in my practice at home, I put this back on the stand and tried it once more, starting at rehearsal 2.
 When the buzz dropped again, in the same place, I put my horn down and stared at the music stand.
 OK, I thought, this is a problem, and I need to fix it before the next rehearsal.
 What's going on?

 If my teacher, [Hazel](https://www.hazeldeandavis.com), hadn't been on tour at the time, I might have tried to schedule a trouble-shooting lesson, but that wasn't an option.
-Still, I thought, if I were sitting a lesson, what would she say?
+Still, I thought, if I were sitting in a lesson, what would she say?

 "Try playing it slurred," imaginary Hazel said.